ashuein/silence-trimmer/README.md

 On first run it will:

-- a. create or repair the local virtual environment at `.venv_trimmer`
+- create or repair the local virtual environment at `.venv_trimmer`
-- b. install the core Python packages for the app and TUI
+- install the core Python packages for the app and TUI
-- c. provision local `ffmpeg` and `ffprobe` into `tools/ffmpeg` if they are not already available
+- provision local `ffmpeg` and `ffprobe` into `tools/ffmpeg` if they are not already available
-- d. install the Silero runtime dependencies
+- install the Silero runtime dependencies
-- e. download and keep a local `silero-vad` copy beside the repo
+- download and keep a local `silero-vad` copy beside the repo
-- f. install the tagging dependencies used for transcription and topic extraction
+- install the tagging dependencies used for transcription and topic extraction

 On later runs it reuses what is already present instead of downloading everything again.